CONSTITUTION AND BYLAWS OF THE MARYLAND GREEN PARTY

 ARTICLE 3 MEMBERSHIP

-3.3 Individual Freedom: Under no circumstances shall the MGP require adherence to any creed or dogma, nor shall the MGP seek to impose any orthodoxy or ideology.
+3.3 Individual Freedom: Under no circumstances shall the MGP require of its membership any adherence to any creed or dogma, nor shall the MGP seek to impose any orthodoxy or ideology as a condition of membership.
 In keeping with the Green Values of decentralized decisionmaking, autonomy, protection of minority points of view, and respect for diversity, the MGP is committed to freedom of conscience, intellectual freedom, freedom of expression, and freedom of association.
-The MGP shall not require the taking of any oath, nor shall it require the recital of any pledge of allegiance or credo, or any public or private profession of loyalty.
+The MGP shall not require as a condition of membership the taking of any oath, nor shall it require the recital of any pledge of allegiance or credo, or any public or private profession of loyalty.

-3.4 Local Autonomy: Any criteria for participation in the decisionmaking processes of the MGP shall not be construed to infringe upon the right of Locals to open their meetings and processes for purposes not specifically related to electoral activity or the business of the MGP.
+3.4 Local Autonomy: Any criteria for participation in the decisionmaking processes of the MGP shall not limit the rights of local chapters to define their membership criteria or decision making process.

 ARTICLE 4 LOCALS, COUNTIES, AND REGIONAL CONFEDERATIONS